Huangshi Hubei, China Travel Guide

 These sites are central to Huangshi's identity and offer memorable visits.

-Each landmark provides a distinct perspective on the city's character.
+Each landmark provides a distinct perspective about the city's character.

-For performance and arts, the city has dedicated spaces.
+For performance and the arts, the city has dedicated spaces.

 Check local listings for specific events and schedules.